kliment/Printrun/README.md

 You can run Printrun directly from source, as there are no packages available yet.
 Fetch and install the dependencies using

-1. `sudo apt-get install python-serial python-wxgtk2.8 python-pyglet python-tornado python-setuptools python-libxml2 python-gobject avahi-daemon libavahi-compat-libdnssd1`
+1. `sudo apt-get install python-serial python-wxgtk2.8 python-pyglet python-tornado python-setuptools python-libxml2 python-gobject avahi-daemon libavahi-compat-libdnssd1 python-dbus python-psutil`

 ### Fedora